IMAGES & GRAPHICS

 - The sea is the planet’s natural reservoir for sulfur and there is no environmental impact from discharging sulfates.

-- The small amount of soot discharged contains trace amounts of PAHs and metals, which are measured in ppb (parts per billion) and are within all major water discharge standards.
+- The small amount of soot discharged contains minute amounts of PAHs and metals, which are measured in ppb (parts per billion) and are within all major water discharge standards.
 This means negligible environmental impact.

 - Occasionally we also see some “blue plume,” which can be more persistent.
-This is from light effects on a few remaining compounds in the exhaust, and we are working to further reduce this as well.
+This is from light effects on remaining compounds in the exhaust, and we are working to further reduce this as well.

 - Lab tests of these discolored “surface effects” have typically shown zero or only trace evidence of oil, but often have high organic content.